Reference-Free Sampling-Based Model Predictive Control: Methodology

+are the cubic Hermite basis functions.
+This parameterization is applied only to the actuated joints.
+The floating-base motion is not parameterized directly.
+Instead, it emerges from the forward dynamics rollout under the sampled joint references and contact interactions.

-By explicitly controlling position (joint position $q$) and its first-order time derivatives (joint velocity $v$) at the spline control points, Hermite splines provide more flexible representations of motion and enable better coverage of the trajectory space, as illustrated in Fig.~\ref{fig:compare_splines}.
-To prevent spline interpolants from crossing joint limits, we limit per-node derivatives based on the distance to the nearest bound.
+Compared with position-only spline parameterizations, cubic Hermite splines control both node positions and node velocities.
+This provides additional local control over the shape of the generated reference trajectories, as illustrated in Fig.~\ref{fig:compare_splines}.
+To reduce overshoot near joint limits, we limit per-node derivatives based on the distance to the nearest bound.
 For node value $\theta_k^q \in [q_{min}, q_{max}]$ and node spacing $\Delta t$, we impose

-This inexpensive clamp effectively suppresses mid-interval excursions.
-In Fig.~\ref{fig:compare_splines}, the red dashed lines indicate the upper bounds.
-While quadratic and cubic position splines frequently overshoot these limits, our cubic Hermite formulation respects the bounds throughout the trajectory.
-It is worth noting that quadratic or cubic splines inherently limit expressiveness: if the initial velocity is low, both do not generate significant mid-trajectory velocity changes.
-In contrast, Hermite splines naturally incorporate velocity information at control points, exhibit lower variance than quadratic and cubic splines, and result in finer sampling granularity.
-This richer parameterization enables a greater diversity of behaviors to be explored during sampling-based optimization, as shown in our experiments in Section~\ref{sec:experiments}.
+This inexpensive clamp reduces mid-interval excursions and improves preservation of bounds in practice.
+In Fig.~\ref{fig:compare_splines}, the red dashed lines indicate the upper position bounds.
+While quadratic and cubic position splines often overshoot these bounds, our cubic Hermite formulation respects them throughout the trajectory.
+In the current formulation, the spline parameterization enforces position bounds via the derivative clamp above, but does not explicitly enforce joint-velocity limits at any intermediate time.
+In practice, feasibility is further shaped by the rollout dynamics, PD tracking, and the cost function.